Hiking Mount Timpanogos Safely

 Torch lighting ceremony at a prehike program.
 Timp Hike festivities included plays, contests, and important advice for hikers such as counsel to not hike in high heels.

 The meadow at the Aspen Grove (Mount Timpanogos) trailhead.
 The trail starts to the right.
-The trail on the left side of the meadow, by the pit toilets, is to Stewart Falls, a family day hike (mind the stinging nettle).
+The trail on the left side of the meadow, by the pit toilets, is to Stewart Falls (Stewart Cascades), a family day hike (mind the stinging nettle).
 In this springtime photo there is too much snow on the upper mountain to safely hike to the summit.
 In the wintertime, avalanches have buried a number of people in this valley.

 Timpanogos Emergency Response Team shack about a hundred yards up from the Aspen Grove (Mount Timpanogos) trailhead.
 Sign the register, and chat about trail conditions and summit weather.
 If you’re starting as early as you’ll need to if you want to find parking on a Saturday or a holiday, the volunteer might not be up yet, though.

-After traversing the rocky slope visible in the center right of the photo, the trail switchbacks up to the top of Primrose Cirque through the green area to the center left.
+After traversing the rocky slope visible in the center right of the photo, the trail switchbacks up to the top of Primrose Cirque through the green area in the center left.
 In the spring, Upper Killer Snow Hole forms at a spot most of the way up the switchbacks.
 Wait until mid summer to hike here, and then please stay on the trail, instead of making worse the erosion producing shortcuts across switchbacks.

 The saddle is the dip in the western ridge of Timpanogos Basin by where the Aspen Grove (Mount Timpanogos) and the Timpooneke trails combine.
 By this point, people are often feeling the altitude.